openstack/openstack-ansible/doc/source/install-guide/configure-ceilometer.rst

       infra3:
         ip: 172.20.236.113

 The ``metering-compute_hosts`` houses the ``ceilometer-agent-compute`` service.
-It runs on each compute node and pools for resource utilization statistics.
+It runs on each compute node and polls for resource utilization statistics.
 The ``metering-infra_hosts`` houses serveral services:

   - A central agent (ceilometer-agent-central): Runs on a central management server to poll for resource utilization statistics for resources not tied to instances or compute nodes.
 Multiple agents can be started to enable workload partitioning (See HA section below).